scott-h-system-analyst/scott-h-system-analyst.github.io/README.md

 ![MCJ 1994](images/mcj94.jpg)

-More and more, as I survived the increasingly stifling intellectual environment of the places I worked at, I would focus on journal software.
+More and more, as I survived the increasingly stifling intellectual environment of the places I worked at, I would focus on my journal software in my spare time.

 ![Heaven and Hell](images/terryadavis.svg)